 Performance is all about metrics and goals.
 AI can sort through projects, tasks, and other data to help managers analyze where someone is meeting or missing the mark.
 It can help employees better understand the data behind their evaluation and remove any potential bias in promotions.

 The better a company listing sounds – and the clearer it is – the more applicants will be drawn to it.
 AI software like Textio use AI analytics to read and review your job ad and then make suggestions for more effective ad.
 Textio compares your post copy to the copy of similar job listings around the web and can make suggestions on what might make your job posting more successful based on data like how quickly a similar position could fill that role using similar or different language.

 Many companies have already started using AI processes and Technology Review is quick to point out that some companies that aren’t using AI in their processes are starting to fall behind in certain areas.
 The longer these companies wait, the harder it might be to implement AI down the road.
 Computer Weekly predicts that organizations will be automating many HR departments with AI technology by 2020.

-While AI analytic capabilities continue to advance company’s abilities to hire and manage personnel, as well as predict business patterns and accurately analyze data from multiple sources, there are still some challenges that will need to be addressed as businesses onboard more AI technology.
+While AI analytics capabilities continue to advance the company’s abilities to hire and manage personnel, as well as predict business patterns and accurately analyze data from multiple sources, there are still some challenges that will need to be addressed as businesses onboard more AI technology.
 The largest challenge is how businesses will use AI as part of their overall strategy and how they’ll be able to use AI in a meaningful way enterprise-wide.
 For the time being though, it seems that AI in HR and in all of the business has benefits that outweigh the challenges.